iterative/dvc.org/static/docs/commands-reference/config.md

 ### core

-This is the main section with the general settings, having 2 possible settings:
+This is the main section with the general config options:

 * `core.loglevel` - log level that the `dvc` command should use.
 Possible values are:
   `info`, `debug`, `warning`, `error`.